 2006-2022

-• Amarillo Gold Corporation enters into contractual agreements to acquire mineral rights and datasets relating to a land package that now covers 22,424 hectares over 29 mineral rights.
+- Amarillo Gold Corporation enters into contractual agreements to acquire mineral rights and datasets relating to the land package

 April 1, 2022 – present